How does infrared / red light therapy work?

 There is no such thing as a panacea / “cure all” in this world, including light therapy.
 But it seems that light therapy can help in most aesthetic or health conditions, especially with its extremely high safety profile.

-• If the body does not need any help with mitochondrial function, and unless an excessive treatment is provided (with phototherapy usually “less is more”) not much will happen.
+• If the body does not need any help with mitochondrial function, and unless the phototherapy treatment is excessive not much will happen (with phototherapy usually “less is more”)

 • if the body does need help with utilising oxygen at the mitochondrial level, there will be an improvement in function, manifesting as better skin, more energy, more strength, faster tissue healing, maximised results from other treatments etc.